Khalid-Bakhit/fc26-chatbot/README.md

  │ FC26_20250921.csv      │
  │ Player Statistics Data │
  └────────────────────────┘

+(Click the code button in the top right to see the proper structure of the architecture diagram)

  Entire system packaged in Docker → deployed on Azure VM

 Data/Models/Services: